2019 High Adventure Canoe Trips for Boy Scouts

 Boy Scout Canoe Trips: A quick description

-Boy Scout High Adventure trips may start directly from our dock, riding out to a drop point by towboat, or flying-off to Canada.
+Boy Scout High Adventure trips may start directly from our dock or by riding out to a drop point by towboat.
 Others start by riding to another entry point via van and paddling from there.
 Routes may return back to the starting point or to another pick-up location.
 Many Scouts work their way back to our lakeside base.
 This mean not having to set a pick-up time.

 Most routes involve several portages each day.
 Portages may be a few feet or a quarter mile.
 A “long portage” may be up to a half mile.
 They may take some effort for younger Scouts to do, as they are usually up or down hill to the next lake.
 But … isn’t that what High Adventure trips are all about … Scouts accepting a do-able challenge?

 A travel day involves from four to six hours of paddling to the next campsite.
 We suggest having a layover day or two for Scouts on our trips.
 This allows for fishing and exploring without having to take-down and set-up camp.
 Greater distances can be covered by Scouts as there is no gear to carry on portages.
 After a full day on the water, a Scout group can then return to their camp, have dinner, watch the campfire and the stars, and turn in, in true Boy Scout High Adventure fashion.

 Many High Adventure program opportunities exist for experienced, older Scouts and Explorers.
 This is the culmination of all of the things that Scouting should have taught to a boy: character development, citizenship, and personal fitness.